 If you’re in debt, it’s hard to know how sort your choices and to know which to discard and which to hold on to.

-No one talks about the big picture cost of that strategy.
+No one talks about the big-picture cost of paying off debt.

 No one talks about those whose bull headed commitment to payment blinded them to other needs and other financial threats.